Burloe/GoLogger/README.md

 ![enable_plugin](https://github.com/user-attachments/assets/6d201a57-638d-48a6-a9c0-fc8719beff37)

-* *Optional:* Intantiate the GoLoggerController into your UI. **Beware!** Currently, GoLoggerController is partially broken and will be fixed in the next update.
+* *Optional:* Intantiate "GoLoggerController.tscn" into your UI.

 You're all set!
+Next time you run your project, folders and .log files will be created.
 It’s recommended to add `Log.stop_session()` before calling `get_tree().quit()` in your exit game function.
 While not stopping a session before closing the game won’t break the plugin, it’s good practice.
 This can help differentiate between normal exits, crashes, or forced closures, depending on whether the log file ends with "Stopped session."<br><br>

 ## How to use GoLogger:<br>